Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes: Results

 \subsection{Parameter Selection}

-For choosing the parameters, we conduct ablation studies over different values of $\lambda$ and $q$, which determine the memory decay rate and top-$q$ entities that investors would pay attention to respectively.
-These experiments were conducted over the dataset for year 2007, on the Country-Neutral portfolio.
+For choosing the parameters, we conduct a model study over different values of $\lambda$ and $q$, which determine the memory decay rate and top-$q$ entities that investors would pay attention to respectively, which affects the final graph $G_{TRR}$.
+The experiments were conducted over the 2007 dataset, on the Country-Neutral portfolio.

 Table \ref{l-ablation} reports the AUROC over different values of the decay rate constant $\lambda$.
 Here, it is observed that the AUROC drops as $\lambda$ both increases and decreases.
 Note that in the memory module, the memory retention of each impact was tracked by the variable $R_{u,v} = \mathrm{exp}(-\frac{t_{u, v}}{\lambda})$, which is then used to weigh the ranking scores $PR(e_{h})$.
 As $\lambda$ decreases, the memory retention tends towards very small values, \ie $\lim_{\lambda \to 0} R_{u,v} = 0$, which also causes the ranking scores for all entities to shift towards an equal value of zero.
 Because of this, the top entities for the attention graph $G_{att}$ would be chosen more randomly, resulting in poorer prediction performance.
 On the other hand, as $\lambda$ increases, the memory retention tends towards a value of one, \ie $\lim_{\lambda \to \infty } R_{u,v} = 1$.
 This causes the ranking scores to be weighted more equally, and the top entities selection for $G_{att}$ will become less affected by the temporal information.
 At very high values of $\lambda$, the weights will remain constant at $1$, which is equivalent to having no decay in the memory component.
 Higher $\lambda$ causes the AUROC value to fall, highlighting the usefulness of the memory decay process.
 Through the ablation study, we set $\lambda = 1$.